 Down slightly from from 40,200 and 111,100 reported last month

 CIOs say short term hiring and long term prospects are significantly improved - In 2014 104,700 IT Jobs have been added

 Job growth in the IT job market s continues to improve.
 For the first time since the recession started, the number of new IT Jobs created exceeds the number of IT graduates.
 In 2012 there were 70,000 IT graduates in the US.

 The three month moving average for IT job market growth trend for IT Professionals is up for the first time in several months.

 The number of new jobs (all categories including IT) created continues to be lower than the number of jobs needed for the US economy to stay even with adult population growth.
-The Labor Department has reported the economy added 142,000 in August which is only one third of what is needed to account from new entrants into the job market.
+The Labor Department has reported the economy added 240,000 in September which is not enough to cover the new entrants into the job market.

 IT Job Market Employment Trends

-The rate of job growth in the IT job market slowed a bit but still with a gain of 3,400 jobs for IT Pros.
-Plus the number of jobs addeded in prior months (June adjusted down by 1,700 jobs and July by 5,000 jobs) makes the job gains look better than they really are.
+The rate of job growth in the IT job market improved a bit but still with a gain of 15,100 jobs for IT Pros.
+Plus the number of jobs addeded in prior months (July adjusted Up by 2,400 jobs and August by 1,400 jobs) makes the job gains look better.

 Health Care vs. Financial Services Job Growth